11 REASONS TO VISIT QUÉBEC CITY, QC

 Copper engraving of the Malefizhaus and cell layout from 1627.

 One of the famous victims was Johannes Junius, who was Bamberg’s Major for several years.
-He was arrested in June 1628, and after a week of terrible torture, he confessed to be a wizard and servant of Satan.
+He was arrested in June 1628.
+After a week of terrible torture, he confessed to be a wizard and servant of Satan.
 Before he was burned to death on August 6, 1628, he wrote a letter to his daughter Veronica from jail, which one of his guards smuggled out.

 Excerpt from Johannes’s letter to his daughter.
 It translates to “Innocent have I come into prison, innocent have I been tortured, innocent must I die.
 For whoever comes into the witch prison must become a witch or be tortured until he invents something out of his head and – God pity him- bethinks him of something.”